JuliaHealth/MedEye3d.jl/README.md

 all keyboard shortcuts will be activated on RELEASE of keys or by pressing enter while still pressing other; +,- and z keys acts also like enter

-shift + number - make mask associated with given number visible ctrl + number -  make mask associated with given number invisible alt + number -  make mask associated with given number active for mouse interaction tab + number - sets the number that will be  used as an input to masks modified by mouse
+shift + number - make mask associated with given number visible

+ctrl + number -  make mask associated with given number invisible

+alt + number -  make mask associated with given number active for mouse interaction

+tab + number - sets the number that will be  used as an input to masks modified by mouse

-    when tab plus (and then no number) will be pressed it will increase stroke width when tab minus (and then no number) will be pressed it will increase stroke width shift + numberA + "-"(minus sign) +numberB  - display diffrence between masks associated with numberA and numberB - also it makes automaticall mask A and B invisible ctrl + numberA + "-"(minus sign) +numberB  - stops displaying diffrence between masks associated with numberA and numberB - also it makes automaticall mask A and B visible space + 1 or 2 or 3 - change the plane of view (transverse, coronal, sagittal) ctrl + z - undo last action tab +/- increase or decrease stroke width
+  when tab plus (and then no number) will be pressed it will increase stroke width

+  when tab minus (and then no number) will be pressed it will increase stroke width

+shift + numberA + "-"(minus sign) +numberB  - display diffrence between masks associated with numberA and numberB - also it makes automaticall mask A and B invisible

+ctrl + numberA + "-"(minus sign) +numberB  - stops displaying diffrence between masks associated with numberA and numberB - also it makes automaticall mask A and B visible

+space + 1 or 2 or 3 - change the plane of view (transverse, coronal, sagittal)

+ctrl + z - undo last action

+tab +/- increase or decrease stroke width

 F1 - will display wide window for bone Int32(1000),Int32(-1000)

 F2 - will display window for soft tissues Int32(400),Int32(-200)

-F3 - will display wide window for lung viewing  Int32(0),Int32(-1000) KEY_F1 - will display wide window for bone Int32(1000),Int32(-1000)
+F3 - will display wide window for lung viewing  Int32(0),Int32(-1000)

-KEY_F2 - will display window for soft tissues Int32(400),Int32(-200)
-KEY_F3 - will display wide window for lung viewing  Int32(0),Int32(-1000) KEY_F4,  KEY_F5 -
+KEY_F4,  KEY_F5 -

-    sets minimum (F4) and maximum (KEY_F5) value for display (with combination of + and minus signs - to increase or decrease given treshold) - in case of continuus colors it will clamp values - so all above max will be equaled to max ; and min if smallert than min in case of main CT mask - it will controll min shown white and max shown black in case of maks with single color associated we will step data so if data is outside the rande it will return 0 - so will not affect display
+    sets minimum (F4) and maximum (KEY_F5) value for display (with combination of + and minus signs - to increase or decrease given treshold) -

+      in case of continuus colors it will clamp values - so all above max will be equaled to max ; and min if smallert than min

+     in case of main CT mask - it will controll min shown white and max shown black

+     in case of maks with single color associated we will step data so if data is outside the rande it will return 0 - so will not affect display
-KEY_F6 - controlls contribution  of given mask to the overall image - maximum value is 1 minimum 0 if we have 3 masks and all control contribution is set to 1 and all are visible their corresponding influence to pixel color is 33%
+KEY_F6 - controlls contribution  of given mask to the overall image - maximum value is 1 minimum 0 if we have 3 masks and all control contribution is set to 1 and all are

+visible their corresponding influence to pixel color is 33%

   if plus is pressed it will increse contribution by 0.1

   if minus is pressed it will decrease contribution by 0.1